TheresaLui/SelfHelpContent_v2/articles/problemscopingques.aip/problemscopingques-mip-sdkinstall.md

                 "id": "sample_code",
                 "order": 4,
                 "controlType": "textbox",
                 "displayLabel": "Did you use a sample code?
-Did it work?", "required": false
+Did it work?"
                 },{
                     "id": "sccmigrate",
                     "order": 5,